eBay/restcommander/README.md

 [REST Commander](http://www.restsuperman.com): Parallel Async HTTP Client as a Service
 ===========

-**Formerly known as REST Superman**.
-Please check latest details at [www.restsuperman.com](http://www.restsuperman.com) and the [introduction video](http://www.youtube.com/watch?v=nMFhXxyE0EE).
+**Formerly known as REST Superman** Please check latest details about REST Commander at [www.restsuperman.com](http://www.restsuperman.com) and its [introduction video](http://www.youtube.com/watch?v=nMFhXxyE0EE).

 **NOTICE** - NEW NAME, SAME CODE and SCALABILITY: With increased popularity, our legal department further inspected the project and would like a minor change on the name.
 The project name is now changed to **REST Commander**.
+We will ensure a smooth transition.
 No worry, all the code and functions will remain the same.
 2014/01/23